 There's no right or wrong way of using a phone, so try to adapt it to your needs.
 For example, there are phone cases to help you unlock the phone if you cannot access the home button.

-Common accessibility features
+Smartphone accessibility features

 Some features are similar on Android, iPhone and Windows.
 Others may have different names and look different.